 2. The Educational Environment

-Architecture requires a lot of studying and a life-time commitment to continued education.
+Architecture requires a lot of studying and a lifetime commitment to continued education.
 At school, the environment is fun as you will always be sharing and discussing creative ideas with colleagues.
-But it is also among the most challenging degrees – with long hours, a huge workload, and a focus on detail – so it’s important to understand what you’re signing yourself in for.
+But it is also among the most challenging degrees – with long hours, a huge workload, and a focus on detail – so it’s essential to understand what you’re signing yourself in for.